-What are Cubase Expressions Maps?
+What are Cubase Expression Maps?

-There was never a more convenient way to tap the full potential of the Vienna Symphonic Library!
-The new Expression Map integrates Articulate Presets into Cubase and allows you to select all articulations included in the Vienna Symphonic Library (VSL) via Cubase's Expression feature.
+There was never a more convenient way to tap the full potential of the Vienna Symphonic Library in Cubase.
+The Cubase Articulate Map integrates Articulate Presets and allows you to select all articulations included in the Vienna Symphonic Library (VSL) via Cubase's Expression Map feature.

 A Cubase Expression Map is a set of Articulation Definitions, that allow you to control the different articulations and individual versions included in an orchestral library within Cubase.
 An Articulation Definition includes up to four different identifiers-either score symbols or text specifications (in Cubase called "Articulations")-that can be assigned to a note and that together determine the particular articulation version this note will play.
-The score symbols and text specification are divided up into four groups and at most one symbol from each group can be assigned.
-When you assign the appropriate identifiers to a note, Cubase automatically sends all required Midi events to select the corresponding articulation or specific articulation version in VI pro before the note is played.
-Score symbols and text specification in Cubase can be either attributes that affect only a single note or directions that affect all following notes until another direction or attribute is specified.
+They are divided up into four groups and at most one identifier from each group can be assigned.
+When you assign the appropriate identifiers to a note, Cubase automatically sends all required Midi events to select the articulation version in VI pro before the note is played.
+Score symbols and text specification in Cubase can be either attributes that affect only a single note or directions that affect all following notes until another one specified.

-With over 100 identifiers (score symbols and text specifications) and over 2500 individual Articulation Definitions, the Expression Map for Articulate Presets is very likely the most detailed Cubase Expression Map ever created!
-It allows you to access every individual articulation version included in the VSL conveniently in Cubase-without the need for additional control events besides the notes.
-And in addition it surely also allows you to continuously control the nuances of many articulations by additional continuous controllers via Articulate Presets's signature 3D-control.
+With over 100 identifiers (score symbols and text specifications) and over 2500 individual Articulation Definitions, the Articulate Map is very likely the most detailed Cubase Expression Map ever created!
+While recording it encodes the active articulation specified by its program change or dedicated key switches automatically in the Note Expression.
+It allows you to access every individual articulation version included in the VSL conveniently in Cubase-without the need for additional control events.
+And in addition it also allows you to continuously control the nuances of many articulations by additional continuous controllers via Articulate Presets's signature 3D-control.